-When the visitor makes the request, the files and resources are downloaded by the server and should give the instant response to the request.
+When the visitor makes the request, the files and resources are downloaded by the server and should give an instant response to the request.

-If there is a delay in responding the user request, it will affect the overall performance of the site loading speed.
-So, it is essential to get the sophisticated server from the reliable hosting service.
+If there is a delay in responding to the user request, it will affect the overall performance of the site loading speed.
+So, it is essential to get a sophisticated server from a reliable hosting service.

-I would suggest you purchase managed WordPress cloud hosting because, in cloud server hosting, the resources get split into the several servers to handle the traffic hike and avoid the bandwidth problems.
+I would suggest you purchase managed WordPress cloud hosting because, in cloud server hosting, the resources get split into several servers to handle the traffic hike and avoid bandwidth problems.

-Moreover, you don’t need to work anything with the technicalities as everything will be managed by the hosting company itself.
+Moreover, you don’t need to work on anything with technicalities as everything will be managed by the hosting company itself.

-I highly recommend the cloud hosting service, Cloudways for the following features that support to fix the server response time issues.
+I highly recommend the cloud hosting service, Cloudways for the following features that support fixing the server response time issues.

 - All the servers are pre-installed with PHP7

 - Server software is the combination of NGINX, Varnish, and Memcached

 - Scale up the server resources in 1 click